MarvNC/yomitan-dictionaries/how-to-make-yomichan-dictionaries.md

 I get this question a lot, so here's an overview of how to make your own Yomichan dictionary.

+## Tools

+- [Yomichan Dictionary Builder](https://github.com/MarvNC/yomichan-dict-builder/) - This is a node package I built to help with making dictionaries.
+It greatly simplifies the process of making dictionaries, please try it out if you use TypeScript or JavaScript.
+- [hasUTF16SurrogatePairAt](https://www.npmjs.com/package/@stdlib/assert-has-utf16-surrogate-pair-at-cli) - This is important for checking if a kanji/hanzi is a surrogate pair.
+If so, its length is 2 in JavaScript so you need to account for that when doing string operations.

 ## Read the Schemas

 You'll want to get very familiar with the [Yomichan/Yomitan schemas](https://github.com/themoeway/yomitan/tree/master/ext/data/schemas) for dictionaries - these schemas define how Yomichan dictionaries are structured.
 You can read about [how JSON Schemas work here](https://json-schema.org/).
 I recommend trying [codebeautify](https://codebeautify.org/jsonviewer/), [json-schema-viewer](https://json-schema-viewer.vercel.app/), and [jsonhero](https://jsonhero.io/) for help breaking down the schemas.
 For looking at raw json files in the browser, I use [json-viewer](https://github.com/tulios/json-viewer) for a better json viewing experience.